troglobit/inadyn/README.md

 Note, here only the DynDNS account uses SSL, the No-IP account will still use regular HTTP.
 See below for SSL build instructions.

-The example has two commented out lines: logfile is disabled, causing Inadyn to default to use syslog, the pidfile is also commented out, so Inadyn defaults to create `/var/run/inadyn/inadyn.pid` instead.
-These two settings will change in Inadyn 2.0.

 The example also has a cache directory specified, which in this case is a persistent store for the three cache files